 Time flies and Easter is already around the corner which, wether you are religious or not, means feasting with a capital F around this part of the globe.
 With my family being no exception, I wanted to bring you a recipe, something traditional for the holiday that you usually buy instead of making yourself: braided challah!

 Since we are among friends here, I will confess that I had an inexplicable fear of everything calling for yeast.
-Why?
-I have no bad experience.
+Why though?
+I had no bad experience.
 Furthermore, growing up I watched both my grandmothers make the most amazing raised doughs turning out perfect every time.
-Anyway, a few weeks ago something snapped, and I decided to give it a go.
-And this is what happened:
+Than something snapped, and there’s no stopping me since!

-I know, right?
-I haven’t been this proud since, well, I can’t even remember.
-This was serious life goals for me.
-I’ve overcome my reservations straightaway and now I encourage you to be brave too and try your hands at it.
-Made from a few simple ingredients, this will be the most delicious, sweet-smelling, flaky-soft and savory beauty on your holiday table and you will think twice getting it from the store again.
+I’ve overcome my reservations and now I urge you to be brave too and try your hands at yeast dough.
+Made from a few simple ingredients, this challah will be the most delicious, sweet-smelling, flaky-soft and savory beauty on your holiday table and you will think twice getting it from the store again.

 Yes, yeast dough is not a 30-minute deal but you can think ahead and prepare your challah in advance, it stays fresh for days.
-Not that it will stand a chance surviving long enough to dry out… I forgot to measure the loaf when it was ready, but this batch will satisfy your average hungry family at the Easter table for sure.
+Not that it will stand a chance surviving long enough to dry out (but there’s alway the option for French toast at such an unlikely event).
+I forgot to measure the loaf when it was ready, but this batch will satisfy your average hungry family at the Easter table for sure.
 I used this very solid, basic master recipe from Origo Táfelspicc (in Hungarian with detailed photos of each step) and altered it just a bit.
 Here you go:

 1 packet active dry yeast